smileidentity/smile-identity-core-js/README.md

 }
 ```

-It will return undefined if you chose to set return_job_status to false, however if you have set options. return_job_status to true then you will receive a response like below:
+You will receive undefined if chose to set return_job_status to false, however if you set options return_job_status to true then you will receive a response like below:

 ```json
 {